-Survey to Member States (December 2024 - March 2025): A survey sent to all member States by the cochairs

-• 9 submissions, representing 22 countries (15 from SIDS) (Australia, PSIDS - Fiji, Kiribati, Marshall Islands, Micronesia (Federated States of), Nauru, Palau, Papua New Guinea, Samoa, Solomon Islands, Timor-Leste, Tonga, Tuvalu Vanuatu - Germany, Ireland, Japan, Malta, Mauritius, Portugal, and Seychelles).

-Expert meeting of the Steering Committee on Partnerships for SIDS (6 March 2025)

-- Presentation by the Secretariat on the initial finding of the survey on strengthening of SIDS Partnership Framework and the SIDS Global Business Network. - Interventions and comments by Member States by Ireland, UK.
+Recommendations for Strengthening the SIDS Partnership Framework & the SIDS Global Business Network and Forum Consultation process Survey to Member States (December 2024 - March 2025): A survey sent to all member States by the co-chairs • 9 submissions, representing 21 countries (Australia, PSIDS - Fiji, Kiribati, Marshall Islands, Micronesia (Federated States of), Nauru, Palau, Papua New Guinea, Samoa, Solomon Islands, Timor-Leste, Tonga, Tuvalu Vanuatu - Portugal, Germany, Ireland, Japan, Malta, Mauritius, Seychelles).
+Expert meeting of the Steering Committee on Partnerships for SIDS (6 March 2025) - Presentation by the Secretariat on the initial finding of the survey on strengthening of SIDS Partnership Framework and the SIDS Global Business Network. - Interventions and comments by Member States by Ireland, UK.

-Survey to UN Entities and Stakeholders (7 March - 15 April 2025): An online survey to UN system entities and stakeholders.
+Survey to UN Entities and Stakeholders (7 March - 15 April 2025): Grenadines, Suriname, Philippines, India, Guyana, Saint Lucia.